Security and apps

 Next, you’ll be able to tap any of them to see more details about that notification.

-On an Apple device, the Home button is a circular button below or to the side of the screen.
-On an Android device it’s also a small circle but this time, it’s on the screen itself.
+On older Apple devices, the Home button is a circular button below or to the side of the screen.
+On more recent versions and on an Android device it’s also a small circle but this time, it’s on the screen itself.

 When you're using a touchscreen, if you have too many apps running at the same time it can start to slow things down.
 You can avoid this by closing apps when you're not using them.